About the Mobility, Identity and Transport (MIT) Special Interest Group (SIG)

 - How NFC delivers RF interoperability with PT infrastructures flyer

-Contact Cord Bartels, Transport SIG Co-Chair with questions.
+Contact Cord Bartels, Mobility, Identity and Transport (MIT) Special Interest Group (SIG) Co-Chair with questions.

-To get the latest Transport SIG news and developments in your inbox, click the button below.
+To get the latest Mobility, Identity and Transport (MIT) Special Interest Group (SIG) news and developments in your inbox, click the button below.

 Significant progress has been made towards the broad introduction of NFC-enabled PT services.
-For the latest update on Transport SIG progress and to learn how to get ready for mobile PT services, download the How NFC Delivers RF Interoperability with PT Infrastructures flyer.
+For the latest update on Mobility, Identity and Transport (MIT) Special Interest Group (SIG) progress and to learn how to get ready for mobile PT services, download the How NFC Delivers RF Interoperability with PT Infrastructures flyer.

 NFC and Air Travel